 Prose texture: Dostoyevsky's penetrating insightful depths embedded in Garcia Marquez's playful levity, doused in Beckett's and Camus' absurdity of the human condition.
 The taste is predominantly humorous, overlaid on the real and what is customarily left out of polite conversation due to idle courtesy, but with intermittent lapses like Ishiguro's brief window into the profound.

-I'm finishing my master's at the University of Notre Dame.
-Prior to this, I did my undergrad at NYU and then spent a few years in industry.
+I finished my master's at the University of Notre Dame.
+Prior to that, I did my undergrad at NYU and then spent a few years in industry.